learn-co-curriculum/phase-3-metaprogramming-mass-assignment-and-class-initialization/README.md

 => ArgumentError: unknown keyword: bio
 ```

 Our program breaks!
 Clearly, we need a way to *abstract away* our User class' dependency on specific attributes.
-If only there was a way for us to tell our User to get ready to accept some unspecified number and type of attributes.
+If only there were a way for us to tell our User to get ready to accept some unspecified number and type of attributes.

 ## Mass Assignment and Metaprogramming